 Although there is a clear species classification of these catfish, it will be difficult for a newcomer to decide on the choice of a future pet.
 Professionals recommend acquiring catfish varieties of Affinis.
 You can buy fish in any specialized store.

 - Since catfish live in packs, they need a large aquarium with a volume of 70 liters or more.
 Such conditions are acceptable for a group of 6-8 fish.
 It is best to choose containers of a rectangular shape, which have a wide bottom.

 - The water temperature maintained by the heater must be between +22 ° C and +28 ° C. With increased rates, fish can get sick and even die, so you need to regularly check the temperature regime.

 - Otocinclus Catfish prefers to live in dim light, which is easy to organize with a fluorescent lamp.

 - It will be necessary to take care of good aeration and water filtration.
 Avoid the negative reaction of underwater inhabitants to dirt and stagnant water using mechanical filters and aerators, which provide a slow flow.

 Some people think that Otocinclus are able to maintain the purity of the entire aquatic environment on their own, but this is not so.

 Otocinclus Catfish Tank Mates

 Otocinclus Catfish constantly collects food for themselves with the help of their oral sucker.
-In the aquarium, cleaners feed on microalgae and zooplankton, so cleaning the tank should not be done with chemicals that kill small organisms.
+The cleaners feed on microalgae and zooplankton so the tank should not be cleaned with chemicals that might kill small organisms.

 Since there is not enough necessary food for catfish in a container with renewed water, additional feeding is necessary for them.